 Statistical rule-mining approaches make use of logical formulas to learn patterns from KGs.
-Systems such as AnyBURL [44, 45] generalise random walks over the graph into Horn Clause rules which are then used for link prediction: if the body of the rule matches with a path in the graph, the rule predicts that the triple in the conclusion of the rule should also be in the graph.
-NeuralLP [46] was proposed which learns first-order logical rules in an end-to-end differentiable model.
-DRUM [47] is another method that applies a differentiable approach for mining first-order logical rules from KGs and provides an improvement over NeuralLP.
+Systems such as AnyBURL [25, 26] generalise random walks over the graph into Horn Clause rules which are then used for link-prediction: if the body of the rule matches with a path in the graph, the rule predicts that the triple in the conclusion of the rule should also be in the graph.
+NeuralLP [27] was proposed which learns first-order logical rules in an end-to-end differentiable model.
+DRUM [28] is another method that applies a differentiable approach for mining first-order logical rules from KGs and provides an improvement over NeuralLP.

 Embedding based methods have also been proposed to work in an inductive setting.
-GraphSAGE [48] performs inductive LP by training entity encoders through feed-forward and graph neural networks.
-However, in GraphSAGE, the set of attributes (e.g., bag-of-words) are fixed before learning entity representations, restricting their application to downstream tasks [49].
-One way to learn entity embeddings is to use graph neural networks for aggregating the neighborhood information [50, 51].
-However, these methods require unseen entities to be surrounded by known entities and fail to handle entirely new graphs [52] (i.e. they work only in a semi-inductive setting).
-KEPLER [53] is a unified model for knowledge embedding and pre-trained language representation by encoding textual entity descriptions with a pre-trained language model (LM) as their embeddings, and then jointly optimizing the KG em-beddings and LM objectives.
+GraphSAGE [29] performs inductive LP by training entity encoders through feed-forward and graph neural networks.
+However, in GraphSAGE, the set of attributes (e.g., bag-of-words) are fixed before learning entity representations, restricting their application to downstream tasks [30].
+One way to learn entity embeddings is to use graph neural networks for aggregating the neighborhood information [31, 32].
+However, these methods require unseen entities to be surrounded by known entities and fail to handle entirely new graphs [33] (i.e. they work only in a semi-inductive setting).
+KEPLER [34] is a unified model for knowledge embedding and pre-trained language representation by encoding textual entity descriptions with a pre-trained language model (LM) as their embeddings, and then jointly optimizing the KG embeddings and LM objectives.
 However, KEPLER is computationally expensive due to the additional LM objective and requires more training data.
-Inspired by DKRL, BLP [54] uses a pre-trained LM for learning representations of entities via an LP objective.
-QBLP [55] is a model proposed to extend BLP for hyper-relational KGs by exploiting the semantics present in qualifiers.
-Previously discussed models only consider unseen entities and not unseen re-lations.
-RAILD [56] on the other hand generates a relation-to-relation network for efficiently learning the relation features.
-Therefore it performs inductive LP for unseen relations.
+Inspired by DKRL, BLP [35] uses a pre-trained LM for learning representations of entities via an LP objective.
+QBLP [36] is a model proposed to extend BLP for hyper-relational KGs by exploiting the semantics present in qualifiers.
+Previously discussed models only consider unseen entities and not unseen relations.
+RAILD [37] on the other hand generates a relation-to-relation network for efficiently learning the relation features leading to solving the task of fully-inductive LP for unseen relations.
+RMPI [38] is another method that performs full-inductive link prediction by using relational message passing whereas the traditional methods perform message passing over the entities.
+A detailed survey on inductive LP algorithms is provided by Hubert et al. [39].